 Baltimore County, MD Criminal Defense Attorney

+Avvo is one of the leading attorney directory listing services on the web.
+Avvo has ratings, reviews, and disciplinary records for lawyers in nearly every state.
 Avvo rates attorneys using a model that considers information that the attorney has included on their profile in addition to the information that Avvo collects from state bar associations and other organizations that license legal professionals.
-Read more about the Avvo rating system here.
+To read more about the Avvo rating system, click here.